mdgspace/trianglify/DOCUMENTATION.md

-## 3. Performance analysis
+## 3. Performance Analysis
 Few notes on performance of Trianglify
 * Performance takes a serious hit with decrease in cell size.
 Time complexity of the algorithm to generate triangles from grid of points is Ω(n*log(n)).
 Decreasing cell size increases n (number of points on the grid).
 * Performance of coloring is faster on the use of random coloring rather than gradient.
-* On use of smartUpdate performance of coloring depends on the parameters changed since last triangulation.
+* On use of smartUpdate, performance of coloring depends on the parameters changed since last triangulation.
 Check [2.7 Updating the View](#27-updating-the-view) for more details.

 ## 4. UML diagrams
 Complete UML diagram for the project structures are available as Draw.io link hosted in google drive